 There are too many beaches in amazing Albany to mention.
 For kid-friendly swimming spots, you can’t go past Middleton Beach (with shark net) and the calm, shallow shores of Emu Point.
 Beaches in the Torrindup National Park area are often deserted and jaw-droppingly beautiful.
-Misery Beach is anything but.
+Misery Beach (voted the best beach in Australia) is anything but.

 One of Albany’s biggest tourist attractions is the National ANZAC Museum.
 It’s free to explore the grounds of the precinct, high on Mount Clarence.
 You can spend hours walking the grounds, which enjoys incredible views over Princess Royal Harbour and King George Sound.